 The Yellowjacket Drumline offers students from all majors the opportunity to study and perform standard contemporary percussion literature.
 Students will perform at selected athletic & recruitment events as determined by the course syllabus.
 Additional information: 1) Not a required course for the B.A.
 Music Degree; 2) May not be counted toward elective hours within a major or minor; 3) May be counted solely as an elective course whose credits count toward graduation.
-Prerequisite: Students are required to audition.
+Consent of instructor required.
 Goal 2A.